3 GOOD REASONS TO STAY AWAY FROM EXCURSIONS THAT ASSURE YOU TO SEE TURTLES, RAYS OR DOLPHINS

 This procedure has mainly three negative consequences that constitute our GooD reasons not to support this activity.

-GooD reason number 1: the food offered is artificial so it is NOT part of the animals natural diet.
-This increase the cholesterol and pollutant level on their blood.
+GooD reason number 1: the food offered is NOT part of the animals natural diet.
+This increases the cholesterol and pollutant level on their blood.

 Would you be happy to eat a toxic jellyfish that smells bacon?